Brain Tumor Symptoms & Diagnosis

-The symptoms caused by a brain tumor depend on where the tumor formed in the brain, the functions controlled by that part of the brain, and the size of the tumor.
+The signs of a brain tumor depend on where the tumor formed and the size of the tumor.
 Headaches and other symptoms may be caused by adult brain tumors, but other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Consult a doctor if you experience any of the following issues:

 - Nausea or vomiting